Xiquinho32/Project-Implementing-a-VPN/README.md

 ---

 ## 📌 Notes
-ProgUDP1 uses OpenSSL for encryption, ensure OpenSSL development libraries are installed.
+CyperSoftwareVPN uses OpenSSL for encryption, ensure OpenSSL development libraries are installed.

 Run each program in a separate terminal window or tab in the order listed above.